A Virtual UN World Data Forum will be held on 19–21 October 2020.

 TA 6.
 How far have we come?

-A look at the implementation of the Cape Town Global Action Plan; Addressing emerging challenges of fully harnessing the power of data to improve people’s lives
+A look at the implementation of the Cape Town Global Action Plan and financing of data and statistics; Addressing emerging challenges and identifying gaps to fully harness the power of data to improve people's lives

-Watch for more information and registration details on this website, and follow us on Twitter @UNDataForum
+Watch for more information on this website, and follow us on Twitter @UNDataForum